15+ min read

 - What broader trends have you or your competitors discussed before, and how are you approaching those topics now?

-Like all companies know, not all news is good news when it comes to earnings.
-Just like having a consistent narrative, it’s important to maintain transparency when breaking bad news.
+Like all companies know, not all news is good news regarding earnings.
+Like having a consistent narrative, it’s essential to maintain transparency when breaking bad news.

 Look at historical examples of quarters where you may have underperformed.
 How have you responded in the past?
 How have your major competitors responded when they’ve missed their earnings targets?
-Use these insights to shape strategic quotes from company leadership to include in your release.
+Then, use these insights to shape strategic quotes from company leadership in your release.

 “Investors are putting their trust in you by investing in the company,” Hubbell said.
-“If you have bad news, tell it — but put it into context as to why.
-The quotes should reflect what you’re trying to say, or acknowledge the headwinds that you’re chasing.”
+“If you have bad news, tell it — but put it into context.
+The quotes should reflect what you’re trying to say or acknowledge the headwinds you’re chasing.”

-The right quotes can add background, and set the tone for the earnings call ahead.
+The right quotes can add a background and set the tone for the earnings call ahead.

 “Bad results one quarter might have been expected by senior management, so long as the organization is working toward a grander scheme or trajectory,” Adams said.
 “The wording used requires truth mixed with how progress fits into the bigger picture of the company’s future.
 Striking this balance is more art than science.”

 Earnings announcements can be a strategic way for companies to set the stage for earnings calls.
-By tapping into the right historical data, IR teams can build an announcement that is accessible to readers and portrays their company in an authentic way.
+IR teams can build an announcement accessible to readers and authentically portrays their company by tapping into the right historical data.